lschweiger/NK_space_cpp_gomez/README.md

 # WIP

-Currently NK space generation is mostly complete and, action_space; the basics are done, will need to add to the class structure and add more functions.
+Currently NK space generation is complete and, action_space; mostly complete and just adding new function and options in functions

 **Warning: running `./NK_space_gen` will create 1000 spaces with a total the size of about 19GB**
 # To compile and Run (on Linux and mac)